 To cook these meatballs in a slow cooker, add your pasta sauce to the slow cooker.
 Drop in the raw meatballs and spoon sauce over them.
 Cover with a lid and cook for 3-4 hours on the high-temperature setting or 4-5 hours on the low-temperature setting.

-To cook these meatballs stovetop, add your sauce to a large pot.
+To cook these meatballs on the stovetop, add your sauce to a large pot.
 Drop your raw meatballs into the sauce and spoon the sauce over them.
 Cover with a lid and bring to a boil.
 Reduce the heat and simmer for 45 minutes.

 Expert Tips and Recipe FAQ: